PERSOL HR DATA BANK in APAC

 Political influence

-The Australian Workers Union is affiliated with the Australian Labor Party, which has been in opposition at the federal level since 2013 and was recently the ruling party at the federal level from 2007 until the 2013 Australian federal election.
+The Australian Workers Union is affiliated with the Australian Labor Party, which had been in opposition at the federal level since 2013 until it has become the ruling party at the 2022 Australian federal election.

 Modern Slavery Act